Student section to travel in style to Illinois volleyball's Sweet 16 matchup

 “Knowing that it was going to be in Texas, I assumed going was off the table,” he said.
 “But then I get a message Sunday morning saying, ‘Not only are we going to be able to go, but we’re getting a plane.’”

-The UI’s Department of Intercollegiate Athletics will pay for and charter a flight for the Spike Squad and the pep band, Wetzel said, for Illinois’ Thursday matchup with No. 10 Nebraska.
+The UI’s Department of Intercollegiate Athletics will charter a flight for the Spike Squad and the pep band, Wetzel said, for Illinois’ Thursday matchup with No. 10 Nebraska.
 The 8:30 p.m. match will be carried live on WDWS 1400-AM.

 “It’s something (athletic director) Josh (Whitman) wanted to do,” said Associate Director of Athletics Cassie Arner.
 “He and (UI volleyball coach) Chris (Tamas) talked after the Kentucky win (about how) the people that made it really tough for us to lose at Huff Hall and who have been a big part of our success over the time Chris has been here have been the Spike Squad.